STEADY GREEN ON

 No Call for Heat or Thermostat Circuit Open

-Status LED is solid green; furnace appears to have power but does not respond to thermostat; no inducer or blower operation.
+The status LED is solid green; the furnace appears to have power but does not respond to the thermostat; there is no inducer or blower operation.

 Advertisements